wandb/docs/docs/guides/launch/launch_terminology.md

 :::tip
-Artifact-based jobs are created automatically when you track a run[LINK] with W&B.  Jobs of all kinds can be created manually with the W&B CLI's `wandb job create` [command](#TBD).
-See [these docs](#TBD) for how to create git- or image-based jobs.
+Launch jobs are created automatically when you track a run[LINK] with W&B. You can manually specify what type of launch job is created with the W&B CLI's `wandb job create` [command](#TBD).
+See [these docs](#TBD) for more information on how to create launch jobs.
 :::

 Once a job is defined, it can be found in the W&B app under the `Jobs` tab of your project workspace.
 From there, jobs can be configured and sent to a [Launch queue](#TBD) to be executed on a variety of [target resources](#TBD).